 Can I send a gift for a specific purpose?

-There are times when you may learn about a specific need of the child you sponsor, their family or their Compassion centre from a letter, visit or virtual connection.
+There are times when you may learn about a specific need of the child you sponsor, their family or their Compassion centre from a letter or visit.
 Other times, you may learn from our office that the child you sponsor was specifically impacted by an environmental disaster or other crisis and want to send a gift to help support their recovery.

 While you should not feel any pressure, we are always thankful when sponsors desire to meet a specific need through a child, family or centre gift.